jwalkerbg/ringbuffer/README.md

 ### void rb_scan_buffer(ring_buffer_t *cb, rb_scan_cb_t callback);

 Description: This function scans all elements present in the buffer beginning from the oldest one and finishing with the newest one.
 For each one the function calls supplied as a parameter callback function.
-This callback receives a pointer to the current element (reference) and index of the element.
+The callback receives a pointer to the current element (reference) and index of the element.
 The first call will supply the oldest element with index ```0``` and the last call will supply the newest element with ```ring_buffer_t::count - 1```.

 The callback function can be used for what is needed by the application, even to change data in elements.
 Par example if elements are structures with three integers ```a```, ```b``` and ```c```, the callback function can store in ```c``` the value of ```a + b```.